 How to improve your digital production line

 Success in almost all organisations results from delivering features that are highly valued by your customers, at a rate that is faster than your competitors.
-As interactions migrate to digital channels, more of the value that your organisation provides is in its digital products - websites, apps, APIs etc.
+As interactions continue to migrate to digital channels, more of the value that your organisation provides is in its digital products - websites, apps, APIs etc.

 A digital production line can be defined as your organisation’s business, design, development and operations teams working together to create and enhance digital products for your customers.